helalme/TAM/README.md

+### Background:
+There are so many plants and engineering use cases where assessing thermal fatige is crucial to indenify lifetime of a component.
+Thermal fatigue is usually observed where themperature fluctuates regularly or irreguraly.
+For correct assessement of lifetime, we need to know accurate temperature history of the component.
+For instance, cooling system is a vital part of nuclear power plant compoments, where outside temperature of a cooling compoent (e.g. pipe) can be measured using sensors, however, inner-wall temperature of that component cannot be accessed.
+In such cases, it is necessary to correctly evaluate the temperature history of the inner-wall of the component experiencing thermal fluctuation.

+Thermal conduction from hot side to colder side is a common phenomena, let's say a FORWARD heat conduction problem (FHCP), and it can be easily simulated.
+However, assessing thermal fluctuation history from colder side to hotter side is a severely ill-posed problem and knows as inverse heat conduction problem (IHCP).
+Mathematical optimization approaches can be applied to solve a 3D IHCP with significant computational complexity.
+There is always high uncertainly in the solution due to non-uniqueness and high noise.
+In this case, any other techniques (like an algorithm) giving the reasonable solution is highly important.

+### Algorithms for FHCP and IHCP:

 This software kit can be used for solving 3D inverse heat conduction problems.
 Test examples are used for 2D pipe case.
 Both forware and inverse problems can be solved.